dgarwin/garwin.me/content/home/experience.md

   date_start = "2017-09-13"
   date_end = "2019-06-13"
   description = """
-  StartCamp's Mission:
-  * To create software development as a feasible career opportunity for incarcerated youth.

   Responsibilities include:

   * Teaching HTML, CSS, Javascript with a team of co-teachers